lindavataksi/StockPredictor/README.md

 3. Install the required dependencies
 4. Run the application

-Usage:
+# Usage:
-1. Open your web browser and navigate to http://127.0.0.1:5000/
+1. Open your web browser and navigate to https://stockpredictorapp.pythonanywhere.com/
 2. Enter the stock ticker symbol (e.g., AAPL for Apple Inc.) in the input field.
 3. Click on the "Predict Stock Price" button to view the predicted future price, accuracy percentage, and various plots.

-Libraries and tools used:
+# Libraries and tools used:
 1. Flask
 2. Pandas
 3. NumPy
 4. Matplotlib
 5. Scikit-learn
 6. yFinance
+7. pythonanywhere